jeevanalok/portfoliospace/src/content/home/index.md

 This cozy corner is where my thoughts go live, stories are woven, my projects take shape, and ideas get an upgrade.
 From tech insights and work-in-progress tinkering to random musings and the occasional deep dive — it’s all happening here.
 Check out what I’m building, writing, or just thinking about.
 My resume and projects are around too if you're curious! ✨

+> Knowledge is knowing tomato is a fruit,
+Wisdom is knowing not to put it in a fruit salad, Philosophy is wondering if ketchup is

 ---